mna/0value/posts/build a restful API with Martini.md

 }
 ```

 First, we can see that `martini.Params` can be used as parameter to get a map of named parameters defined on the route pattern.
-If the `id` is not an integer, or if it doesn't exist in the database (there's no id=0 in the database, which is why I use this common `if`), a 404 status code is returned with a correctly-encoded error message.
+If the `id` is not an integer, or if it doesn't exist in the database (I know for a fact that there's no id=0 in the database, which is why I use this dual-purpose `if`), a 404 status code is returned with a correctly-encoded error message.
 Note the use of the `Must()` function, since we have a `Recovery()` middleware that will trap panics and return a 500, we can safely panic in case of server-side errors.
 More serious projects would probably want to return a custom message along with the 500, though.

 Finally, if all goes well, a code 200 is returned, along with the encoded album.
 If a route handler returns two values, and the first is an `int`, Martini will use this first value as the status code, and will write the second value as a string to the `http.ResponseWriter`.
-If the first value is not an `int`, it will write the first value to the `http.ResponseWriter`.
+If the first value is not an `int`, or if there is only one return value, it will write the first value to the `http.ResponseWriter`.

 ## curl calls